zchochul/AliceO2/README.md

 You need to **make sure your aod is properly produced for femto analysis**.
 Using typical AOD files will cause errors (for example: `Couldn't get TTree "DF_2853960030894995121/O2femtodreamcols" from <your-AOD-file>`). <br>
 Another problem I've encountered was the problem of **leaves in several trees not filling up**, make sure that you've changed `ConfCutPartOne` and `ConfCutPartTwo` value to the one from cutculator in run command and in code itself. <br>

-### FemtoWorld history
+### FemtoWorld and FemtoUniverse history
-This directory was first created during my bachelor studies.
+This directory was first created during my bachelor studies (2022).
 As a base we've used the FemtoDream directory, but we are doing quite different things with it.
+During my master studies (2023) we moved to FemtoUniverse to upgrade FemtoWorld and do it in a more efficient way.

-Special thanks for the help with developing this software goes to my supervisors dr Łukasz Graczykowski and dr Małgorzata Janik.
+Special thanks for the help with developing this software goes to my supervisors dr hab. Łukasz Graczykowski, dr hab.
+Małgorzata Janik, dr hab.
+Georgy Kornakov and prof. Adam Kisiel.
 They introduced me to the beautiful world of particle physics, thus fulfilling my childhood dream.
 Thank you so much for your patience in answering the multitude of questions I have.
-I am also very grateful to Maja Kabus, who helped me and continues to help me understand this complex software.
+I am also very grateful to Maja Kabus, who helped me and continues to help me understand this complex software and Wiola Rzęsa for all the help she gave me during the years with macros and physics questions.
 I would also like to thank every person I have not named who has helped me develop this software.
 I am very grateful for your comments and suggestions :blush: <br>

-Version of Femtodream FemtoWorld is based on is:
+Version of FemtoDream FemtoWorld is based on is:
 1.  `alice/alidist/` commit hash: **8ebd919bb75e468cb1a994f1012abfa22235ff2f**
 2.  `alice/O2Physics/` commit hash: **c3dcdbca87dc9535de85f9837ad777de475ceee3**
 3.  `alice/O2/` commit hash: **291457fce1bf6da3c0ac5cf1afe53a12624a3a6c**